xUnderGame/PSoP/README.md

 There is a hard-cap on the pokemon ID, you can see it in the file "settings.py" and change it to your liking.

 ### Where do I download the bot?
-Click [here](https://github.com/xUnderGame/PSoP/releases/tag/v3.0.0) to download the lastest version of this bot.
+Click [here](https://github.com/xUnderGame/PSoP/releases/tag/v4.0.0) to download the lastest release of this bot.